PinkInk/upylib/rfb/README.md

 ### Encodings

-The RFB protocol allows for sending arbitary rectangles of updated pixels to the Remote Framebuffer, with a number of differenet encodings with different purposes.
+The RFB protocol allows for sending arbitary rectangles of pixels to the Remote Framebuffer, via a number of differenet encodings with different purposes.

 Only a small subset of simple/efficient Encoding specified in the RFB Protocol are implemented.

-#### RawRect class
+### RawRect class

 A rectangle of specific pixel colours, each of which can be individually set or flood filled, before sending to the VNC/RFB Client.